 The University of Newcastle today welcomed the commitment of $7 million, announced by the Federal Minister for Families and Community Services, Ms Jenny Macklin, and Member for Robertson Ms Deborah O'Neill for a new state-of-the-art community facility, including library, learning and innovation spaces in the centre of Gosford.

 The new facility will house University of Newcastle pathway programs to support students entering university.
 It will also be the headquarters for a new Research and Innovation Hub focused on partnerships between the University of Newcastle and the business community.

 Vice-Chancellor, Professor Caroline McMillen, said that funding for this Regional Development Australia project was great news for Gosford, and would support the city's renewal as a thriving regional centre.

 "A strong future for the Central Coast goes hand in hand with greater access to educational opportunities, and a vibrant and innovative business community," Professor McMillen said.

 The University is delighted to be in a partnership led by Gosford City Council and the Central Coast Regional Development Corporation to provide a next-generation flexible teaching, learning and engagement environment in the heart of Gosford.
-The University of Newcastle's presence at Kibbleplex will complement its campus at Ourimbah, strengthening the impact of world-class higher education on the Central Coast, where educational participation is below national and state averages.
+The University of Newcastle's presence will complement its campus at Ourimbah, strengthening the impact of world-class higher education on the Central Coast, where educational participation is below national and state averages.